nftushar/blockXpert/readme.txt

 = Do I need an OpenAI API key? =

-Yes, for the AI-powered features (AI FAQ and AI Product Recommendations), you will need to provide your own OpenAI API key in the block's settings panel in the editor.
+Yes, for the AI-powered features (AI FAQ and Ai Product Recommendations), you will need to provide your own OpenAI API key in the block's settings panel in the editor.

 = Is WooCommerce required? =

-WooCommerce is only required for the blocks that interact with products, such as the Product Slider and AI Product Recommendations.
+WooCommerce is only required for the blocks that interact with products, such as the Product Slider and Ai Product Recommendations.
 Other blocks will work without it.

 = Can I customize the look and feel? =